 3. Classes encourage patterns that make it difficult for the compiler to optimize.

-Due to the above problems classes can be a large barrier in learning React.
-In order to keep the React relevant, the community has been experimenting with component folding and Prepack but the classes make optimizations fall back to the slower path.
-Hence the community wanted to present an API that makes it more likely for code to stay on the optimizable path.
+Due to the above problems, classes can be a large barrier in learning React.
+To keep the React relevant, the community has been experimenting with component folding and Prepack, but the classes make optimizations fall back to the slower path.
+Hence, the community wanted to present an API that makes it more likely for code to stay on the optimizable path.

 React components have always been closer to functions.
 And since Hooks introduced stateful logic into functional components, it lets you use more of React’s features without classes.
 Hooks embrace functions without compromising the practical spirit of React.
 Hooks don’t require you to learn complex functional and reactive programming techniques.

-The thinking process in hooks is meant to be gradual.
-I hope this blog makes you want to get your hands dirty with hooks.
-Do share your thoughts and experiences with hooks.
-Finally, I would strongly recommend the official documentation which has great content.
+The thinking process in Hooks is meant to be gradual.
+I hope this blog makes you want to get your hands dirty with Hooks.
+Do share your thoughts and experiences with Hooks.
+Finally, I would strongly recommend this official documentation which has great content.